-Coming down off a high from drug use is usually not a comfortable thing; however, some crashes are more uncomfortable than others.
-This can be based on a number of factors, including how long the person has been using the substance, what the drug does in the body, how fast-acting the drug is, and whether or not the person is able to taper away from the drug.
+Coming down off a high from drug use is usually not a comfortable thing; however, some crashes are more unpleasant than others.
+This can be based on a number of factors, including how long the person has been using the substance, the dose of the substance, the drug’s mechanism of action, how fast-acting the drug is, and whether or not the person is able to taper off of the drug or not.

-The experience of coming down off a drug happens because the drug is leaving the body.
-This not only results in the effect of the high stopping, but often causes a reaction based on withdrawal – the body’s response to no longer having the drug available for the chemical pathways it has stimulated.
-This usually results in crash or withdrawal symptoms that are the opposite of the feelings the drug enhances.
+The experience of coming down off a drug happens because the drug is being eliminated from the body.
+This not only results in the high wearing off, but often causes a reaction based on acute withdrawal – the body’s response to no longer having the drug in the system.
+This usually results in a crash or intense withdrawal symptoms that are often the opposite of the feelings the drug induces.

-Cocaine (including crack) and ecstasy (also known as MDMA, E, or X) are two types of drugs with uncomfortable crash symptoms.
-However, it can be difficult to determine which comedown is harder to handle, because the drugs have different actions in the body, and therefore result in somewhat different comedown symptoms and responses.
+Cocaine (including crack) and ecstasy (also known as MDMA, E, or X) are two types of drugs with distressing crash symptoms.
+However, it can be difficult to determine which comedown is harder to handle, because the drugs produce different effects, and therefore result in somewhat different comedown symptoms.
 The following paragraphs represent a comparison of what the crash is like for cocaine and ecstasy.